nickaguilos/sendmagazine/_posts/2018-10-20-national-team.md

 **Send**: What are your current goals now?
 **Iman**: My current goal is to stay healthy physically and mentally.
 It’s hard on us athletes to keep training our bodies and push limits so it’s very important for me to stay healthy and be ready to represent the country at anytime we have an upcoming competition.
 Also, to finish some projects I have outdoors.

-Send: How does it feel to be part of the national climbing team?
+**Send**: How does it feel to be part of the national climbing team?
-Iman: I feel honored and at the same time excited to always have a reason to train harder as being part of the team.
+**Iman**: I feel honored and at the same time excited to always have a reason to train harder.

 </div>